FY2021

 Lecturer:

-Tatsuo Ota (Former Professor, Kyoto Institute of Technology / Part-time Lecturer, Kyoto Sangyo University)
+Tatsuo Oda (Former Professor, Kyoto Institute of Technology / Part-time Lecturer, Kyoto Sangyo University)

-By reviewing and improving existing classes, you can motivate students and lead to more consistent learning outcomes.
+By inspecting and improving existing classes, you can motivate students and lead to more steady learning outcomes.

-In this training, we will focus on how to organize experiments, which has not been covered much in the past, and think about how to motivate students.
-Experimental subjects arouse students' interest in specialized science and engineering subjects and help them understand the content concretely.
-Depending on how you assemble it, you may lose the motivation to continue learning because you do not understand the purpose and fun of the experiment, or conversely, you may open up a new world of knowledge through the experiment.
-The case introducer is a chemistry specialist who still teaches for a wide range of generations, from university lectures to high school-university collaborative classes and recurrent classes.
-This time, using an example of how to assemble an easy-to-understand chemistry experiment for high school students, we will answer the questions of the participants and think about how to design and improve the lesson together.
+In this training, we will focus on how to construct an experiment, which has not been covered much in the past, and think about how to motivate students.
+Experimental subjects are designed to arouse students’ interest in specialized science and engineering subjects and help them understand the specific contents.
+Depending on how it is constructed, you may lose motivation to continue learning because you do not understand the purpose or interest of the experiment, or conversely, you may open up a new world of knowledge through the experiment.
+The case study is a chemistry specialist who is still teaching for a wide range of generations, from university lectures to high school-university collaborative classes and recurrent classes.
+This time, we will use an example of how to construct an easy-to-understand chemistry experiment for high school students, and while answering the questions of the participants, we will all think about how to design and improve the lesson.

-I think it will be an opportunity for liberal arts teachers to encounter new ideas and teaching methods.
+For humanities teachers, this will be an opportunity to encounter new ideas and teaching methods.

 Implementation Report

-This year, a total of six online sessions were held online under the themes of "FD Basic Knowledge," "Online Classes," "Learning Support and Special Support," "Lesson Design and Practice," "Syllabus Creation and Grading," and "Active Learning," with a total of 137 participants from all over Japan.
+This year, a total of 6 sessions were held online under the themes of “FD Basic Knowledge,” “Online Classes,” “Learning Support and Special Needs,” “Lesson Design and Lesson Practice,” “Syllabus Creation and Grading,” and “Active Learning,” with a total of 137 participants from all over Japan.

-When asked about their satisfaction with participating in the participant questionnaire, 95.4% of respondents answered "satisfied" or "somewhat satisfied" on average in all six surveys.
+In the participant questionnaire, 95.4% of the respondents answered “satisfied” or “somewhat satisfied” on average for all six sessions.

-The factors that led to the high evaluation can be attributed to the setting of tasks that went back to the basics of FD training, and the fact that each university was able to actively participate in the event of the common problem of the coronavirus pandemic and provided case studies and topics, leading to new discoveries.
+The factors that led to the high evaluation are considered to be the setting of tasks that go back to the basics of FD training, and the fact that we were able to actively participate in the case reports and provide topics of each university in the midst of the common problem of the coronavirus pandemic, which led to new discoveries.

-In the next fiscal year, we will explore themes and time zones with high needs for participants, and consider securing participants from member schools.
+In the next fiscal year, we will continue to explore themes and times that are in high demand for participants, and proceed with discussions to secure participants from member schools.

 TEL 075-353-9163 FAX 075-353-9101